Internet security: secure websites with SSL and HTTPS

 - ‘Always on SSL’

-The SSL certificate should be displayed on all of a domain’s subpages, not just on the login page or in the shopping cart.
+The SSL/TLS certificate should be displayed on all of a domain’s subpages, not just on the login page or in the shopping basket.
 Doing this provides better protection to users throughout the entirety of their visit

 HTTPS and SEO